Five-round amateur baseball draft will be game changer for Twins and rest of MLB

 As the Twins try to zero in on whom they might acquire in next month’s amateur draft, it’s hard not to think about what they’ll miss out on, too.

 And only four of them will become potential Twins.
-The defending AL Central champions own the 27th overall pick in the first round, due to its 101-win finish in 2019, and the 59th pick in the second round.
+The defending AL Central champions own the 27th overall pick in the first round, due to their 101-win finish in 2019, and the 59th pick in the second round.
 The Twins will also choose 128th and 158th in the fourth and fifth rounds.
-A competitive-balance pick after the second round, No. 66 overall, was traded to the Dodgers in February for Kenta Maeda, and the team forfeited their third pick, which would have been 99th, by signing Josh Donaldson as a free agent in January.
+A competitive-balance pick after the second round, No. 66 overall, was sent to the Dodgers in February as part of the trade for Kenta Maeda, and the team forfeited their third pick, which would have been 99th, by signing Josh Donaldson as a free agent in January.

 The Twins will be limited to spending $4.53 million on those four picks, divvied up any way they negotiate, with their first-rounder slotted for $2.57 million and their second-rounder $1.18 million.
 In another cost-saving move, draftees will receive 10% of their bonuses this year, and 45% each of the next two Junes.